bikinon/CF2DXF/README.md

 The usual caveat applies; no warrantee is either given or implied with this software, use it at your own risk.

 TG 23/11/2019

+Directory converrsion and CF2out.lsp added 10/12/2023.
+Obviously CF2out.lsp needs to t=be run from within AutoCAD or a similar CAD program.